whufirst/hello-world/readme.txt

 [1].
 the first time you need the command:

-git push --set-upstream origin branch-name.
+git push --set-upstream origin branch-name.		// network tunnel set or not	--(A)

 the second time with command:

 1. git add filename
 2. git commit -m filename
-3. git push
+3. git push		// work when (A) executed
 [2].
 git add filename
 git commit -m filename
-git push origin branch
+git push origin branch		// will work when (A) not executed
-// these commands will upload all the changes to the remote Github repo branch.

 II.
-how to update content from the remote Github to the local repo? git pull git pull git@github.com:whufirst/java.git current-branch
+how to update content from the remote Github to the local repo? git pull git pull <url> current branch		// will work when (A) not executed e.g. "git pull git@github.com:whufirst/java.git current-branch"

 III.
 how to check the status of repo in the remote Github repo?